tbird20d/grabserial/continuous_logging.md

 ### Logging sensor data continuously (running grabserial as a service)

-Having built a small sensor based on an Arduino Nano, a DS18B20 temperature sensor and a relay to control, I wanted a way to capture the data that I was logging to the serial interface in order to analyze and graph it.
+Having built a small sensor based on an Arduino Nano, a DS18B20 temperature sensor and a relay to control, I wanted a way to capture the data that I was logging to the serial interface to analyze and graph it.
 I used a Raspberry Pi Zero W running Rasbian (Stretch) for this purpose.
 The examples below however were done on a laptop running Ubuntu 18.04 LTS to ensure that the process could be duplicated with this guide.

 Both of these systems use [systemd](https://en.wikipedia.org/wiki/Systemd) for process initialization.

-We're going to need to setup a couple of things before we can setup grabserial to run as a service.
+We're going to need to set up a couple of things before we can configure grabserial to run as a service.

  * Create a system user id (and group) for the service to run as
  * Create a folder to write the log files into